-Trick or treat was originally an Ancient form of “guising”, where children would dress in costumes made of old clothing in order to roam the streets freely, going undetected by evil ghouls and spirits.
+- Trick or treat was originally an Ancient form of “guising”, where children would dress in costumes made of old clothing to roam the streets freely, going undetected by evil ghouls and spirits.

-Halloween is celebrated all over the world.
-Other counties have their own traditions, such as Mexico’s Day of the Dead and China’s Hungry Ghost Festival.
+- Halloween is celebrated all over the world.
+Other counties have their traditions, such as Mexico’s Day of the Dead and China’s Hungry Ghost Festival.

 Halloween always falls on October 31, but what day of the week Halloween is will vary.
 You can check past and present Halloween dates here: